SCoRe: Submodular Combinatorial Representation Learning: : Submodular Combinatorial Representation Learning Framework

-\textbf{Graph Cut} (GC) based representation learning function described in Equation \ref{eq:gc} minimizes the pairwise similarity between feature vectors between a positive set $A_{k}$ and the remaining negative sets in $\mathcal{V} \setminus A_{k}$ while maximizing the similarity between features in each set $A_{k}$.
-This objective bears the closest similarity to existing contrastive learners that adopt pairwise similarity metrics (refer Section \ref{sec:exiting_metric_learners}) and jointly models inter-cluster separation and intra-cluster compactness which are effective in overcoming class-imbalance in representation learning.
-Specifically, the Orthagonal Projection Loss (OPL) and a version of Triplet Loss are special cases of of the GC based loss function.
+\textbf{\score-GC} objective minimizes the feature similarity between representations of a positive set $A_{k}$ and the remaining negative sets $\mathcal{V} \setminus A_{k}$ while maximizing the similarity among features in each set $A_{k}$.\looseness-1 \begin{theorem} If $f(A, \theta) = {\underset{i \in A, j\in V}{\sum}} S_{ij}(\theta) - \lambda \sum_{i, j \in A} S_{ij}(\theta)$ represents the Graph-Cut function over a set $A$ then, $L_{S_f}(\theta)$ and $L_{C_f}(\theta)$ shown in \cref{eq:gc} represents the \score-GC objective, normalized by $|A_k|$.\looseness-1 \end{theorem} The hyper-parameter $\lambda$~\citet{submod_diversity} controls the weightage of the loss to intra-class compactness over inter-cluster separation and is ablated upon in \cref{tab:abl_lambda}.
+It is interesting to note that \textbf{\score-GC jointly models inter-cluster separation and intra-cluster compactness}.
+Minimizing the first term in \score-GC ($-\sum_{i, j \in A_k} S_{ij}$) promotes intra-cluster compactness, while the second term ($\sum_{i \in A_k}\sum_{j \in \mathcal{V} \setminus A_k} S_{ij}(\theta)$) penalizes cluster overlaps i.e. promoting inter-class separation.
+Note that Orthogonal Projection Loss (OPL) and a version of Triplet Loss are special cases of of the GC based loss function.\looseness-1

-\textbf{Log-Determinant} (LogDet) function measures the volume of a set $A_k$ in the feature space.
-Minimizing the LogDet over a set of datapoints in set $A_k$ shrinks the feature volume forming a tighter cluster.
-On the other hand, maximizing the LogDet over the entire ground-set $\mathcal{V}$ ensures diversity in the feature space which results in well separated feature clusters.
-The total correlation formulation $C_f$ of LogDet demonstrates the aforementioned properties which we propose as a loss function $L(\theta, A_{k})$ as shown in Equation \ref{eq:logdet}.
-The proposed objective minimizes the LogDet over the samples in a class $A_k$ while maximizing the diversity in the feature space $\mathcal{V}$.

-The $S_f$ version captures intra-cluster similarity, while the $C_f$ version (which empirically we see works better) captures both intra-cluster similarity and inter-cluster dissimilarity.

-Adopting set-based information-theoretic functions $L(\theta)$ defined in \score\ has been shown to outperform existing pairwise similarity-based loss functions.
-Through our experiments in Section \ref{sec:experiments} -- we demonstrate that minimizing $L(\theta)$ for the functions discussed above is effective in forming compact and disjoint feature clusters in embedding space even under extreme class-imbalance scenarios.
-This proves the effectiveness of submodular functions in representation learning.
-We also show in the next section, that existing approaches in metric learning, are special cases of \score.